 A relation connects, constructs and carries an expression with its factors from an originator along an

 interacting path and mechanism to a recipient.
-The link is as fragile as the human constitution.
+The link is as fragile as all of the human constitution.

-3c1) Originator can be any person, group of persons, plant, animal and interacting device.
+3c1) Originator can be any person, group of persons and interacting device, also a plant or animal.

 3c2) Recipient can be an object of any class.